Uncertainty-Aware Multimodal Fusion for Oral Lesion Classification: Methodology

 \subsection{Incremental Heuristic Meta-Learner}

-The IHML is the foundation of our framework.
 It incorporates the decisions from multiple heterogeneous classifiers, extracts uncertainty-aware meta-features, and uses iterative posterior smoothing to ensure patient-level prediction consistency.
-This architecture allows for robust multiclass classification in the context of varying image quality and significant intra-patient correlation.

-\textbf{1.
-Base Learners and Probability Estimation:} For each multimodal feature vector $\mathbf{x}$, we train four calibrated base models: LightGBM, extra trees, gradient boosting, and isotonic-calibrated logistic regression.
+This architecture enables robust multiclass classification despite varying image quality and significant intra-patient correlation.
+For each multimodal feature vector $\mathbf{x}$, we train four calibrated base models: LightGBM, extra trees, gradient boosting, and isotonic-calibrated logistic regression.
 Each model $g_m$ generates a probability distribution for the four lesion classes: $ \mathbf{p}^{(m)} = g_m(\mathbf{x}) \in [0,1]^{4}. $ These probability vectors constitute the first layer of the IHML stack.

-\textbf{2.
-Confidence-Aware Probabilistic Features:} We use scalar confidence statistics from $\mathbf{p}^{(m)}$ to assess the reliability of each base model.
+We use scalar confidence statistics from $\mathbf{p}^{(m)}$ to assess the reliability of each base model.
 These include the highest class confidence, the top-two class margin, and the Shannon entropy.
 We denote this transformation as $\psi(\cdot)$: $ \mathbf{c}^{(m)} = \psi\big(\mathbf{p}^{(m)}\big), $ where $\mathbf{c}^{(m)}$ is a low-dimensional vector encoding uncertainty and inter-class separation.
 The meta-feature vector is created by concatenating all base probabilities and confidence features. where $\Phi(\cdot)$ stacks all components into a single representation.

-\textbf{3.
-Patient-wise Posterior Smoothing:} Because multiple images come from the same patient, the classifier outputs may show unexpected intra-subject variations.
+Because multiple images come from the same patient, the classifier's outputs may exhibit unexpected intra-subject variation.
 IHML mitigates this effect through a patient-level refining stage.
 We iteratively update the probability vector for sample $i$ in patient group $g(i)$ as follows:

 where $\overline{\mathbf{p}}_{g(i)}$ is the mean probability of all samples from the same patient, and $\alpha$ controls the influence of the group prior.
 This technique stabilizes predictions and reflects the clinical fact that a patient's lesion category remains constant across adjacent images.